tengcharmaine/tp/docs/DeveloperGuide.md

     - Cons: One additional command is needed to view the notes of the patients.

-- **Alternative 2:** Display the notes of the patients in the `PersonCard` with the rest the of the details.
+- **Alternative 2:** Display the notes of the patients in the `PersonCard` with the rest of the details.

     - Pros: The user does not need to enter an extra command to view the notes of the patients.